Bootsy Collins: 2000s–present

 Collins provided lead vocals for the Fatboy Slim song "Weapon of Choice" from his 2000 album Halfway Between the Gutter and the Stars.
 Collins vocals quote the book Dune ("Walk without rhythm and you won't attract the worm").
 The song won multiple MTV Video Music Awards and a Grammy Award for Best Music Video.

-In 2004 Collins contributed to Christian rap artist TobyMac's Welcome to Diverse City album, collaborating on the “Diverse City” track, a song praised as one of the best on the album.
+In 2004 Collins contributed to Christian rap artist TobyMac's Welcome to Diverse City album, collaborating on the "Diverse City" track, a song praised as one of the best on the album.
 The album won the 2005 Dove Award for Rap/Hip-Hop Album of the Year.

 In October 2005, Collins co-wrote a song celebrating the resurgence of his hometown team, the Cincinnati Bengals of the National Football League called "Fear Da Tiger" which features "raps" written and performed by several Bengals players, including defensive end Duane Clemons, offensive tackle Stacy Andrews, and center Ben Wilkerson.
 An edited version of the song was made into a music video which features cameos by many other Bengals players.
-Collins appeared with Little Richard, Bernie Worrell, and other notable musicians as the band playing with Hank Williams, Jr. for the Monday Night Football opening during for the 2006 season.
+Collins appeared with Little Richard, Bernie Worrell, and other notable musicians as the band playing with Hank Williams, Jr. for the Monday Night Football opening during the 2006 season.
 Collins was the only all star to return with Williams for the 2007 season.

 He also sings "Marshal Law", the theme song of the Cincinnati Marshals indoor football team and debuted the song in 2006 at half time of the April 29 Marshals home game against the West Palm Beach Phantoms.

 In 2006, ABC Entertainment/A Charly Films Release released a DVD and CD from Collins and the New Rubber Band's concert at the 1998 North Sea Jazz Festival.
 Soon after the release, Collins split from long-time friend and guitarist Odhran "The Bodhran" Rameriz, citing creative differences as the reason.

 Later that same year, Collins released the holiday album Christmas Is 4 Ever.
 This represents the first Christmas-themed album made by a member of the P-Funk musical collective.
 The album features re-workings of Christmas standards as well as original compositions.